Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

  - Talk more about the x86 ISA, like how the register nomenclature work.
  - Fix assembly throughout that lack stack alignment.
 Also mention functions prologue and epilogue, and the use `rbp`.
- - Introduce the concept of Runtime, and mention it throughout the post.
  - Check how many times I said "finally".
  - Explicitly mention and define "single-pass".